UNH-CORE/RM2-tow-tank/README.md

 ===========================

-This is a repository for data and documentation from the UNH RM2 tow tank experiments.
+This is a repository for data and documentation from the UNH RM2 tow tank experiment.
 Currently the test plan is being finalized, and the turbine model is being designed.

 ## Objectives